Ananya102005/MAEVE/README.md

 ## Introduction
 This project is focused on developing a personalized mental health chatbot designed specifically for women facing challenges, utilizing the capabilities of Gemini AI.
 The chatbot provides a safe and confidential space for users to discuss mental health concerns, seek advice, and receive support.
 By leveraging the advanced contextual understanding of Gemini AI, the chatbot can interpret user inputs and offer highly personalized, context-aware responses tailored to individual situations.
-This technology enables the chatbot to provide intricate support, fostering a space where users feel understood and empowered on their journey to mental well-being.
+This technology enables the chatbot to provide intricate support, fostering a space where users feel understood and empowered on their journey to mental well-being.In addition to the chatbot, this website provides a support system for women in need, allowing users to anonymously interact with others.
+By posting query-like statements, users can recieve help from others who are using the platform.
 ## Problem Statement
 In today's world, women often face unique challenges such as gender bias, discrimination, and a lack of support,etc. These challenges can lead to stress, anxiety, and burnout.
 Despite the growing recognition of mental health, there is a lack of accessible mental health resources that cater specifically to women’s needs.